Send the link below via email or IMCopy

 "Who cares what that fat loudmouth says about the health care system?"

-One thing will lead to another, with calamitous results.
+One thing will lead to another, with calamitous results (but there's really not enough evidence for that assumption).

 Post Hoc Ergo Propter Hoc: